 The Audit Committee of the Board of Directors consists of three directors who are not officers of the Company and are "independent" as defined by SEC regulations and the listing standards of the AMEX.
-The members of the Audit Committee are Ross B. George, Edward F. Godfrey (Chairman), and Michael B. Green.
-Messrs.
-George, Godfrey and Green were confirmed by a unanimous vote of the Board of Directors on September 26, 2003, to be "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
-The Audit Committee held seven meetings in 2004 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter ("the Charter").
+The members of the Audit Committee are Dr. Robert V. Antonucci, Edward F. Godfrey (chairman), and Michael B. Green.
+Dr. Antonucci was elected to the Audit Committee on March 23, 2005.
+On September 26, 2003, the Board of Directors confirmed by a unanimous vote that Messrs.
+Godfrey and Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
+The Audit Committee held eight meetings in 2005 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter ("the Charter").
 In accordance with the Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
 The Audit Committee is also directly responsible for the appointment, compensation and oversight of the work of the Company's independent auditor.
-Annually, the Audit Committee reviews the Charter and adopts any amendments necessary to reflect changes governing financial reporting and accounting requirements or its responsibilities.
-The Charter was last amended on February 21, 2003, and was included in the 2002 Proxy Statement as Appendix A. The Charter of the Audit Committee is available on the Company's website at www.unitil.com.
+Annually, the Audit Committee reviews the Charter and adopts amendments, if necessary, to reflect changes governing financial reporting and accounting requirements or its responsibilities.
+The Charter was last amended on February 21, 2003, last reviewed and ratified on October 27, 2005, and is included in this Proxy Statement as Appendix A. The Charter of the Audit Committee is also available on the Company's website at www.unitil.com.
 The Audit Committee Report, which appears on page 12, more fully describes the activities and responsibilities of the Audit Committee.